-Diverticulitis can be serious, especially if left untreated or complications arise.
+Diverticulitis can be severe, especially if left untreated or complications arise.
 Treatment of mild cases can often be with antibiotics and changes in diet, but severe cases may require hospitalization and surgery.
 Complications of diverticulitis can include abscesses, fistulas, perforations, and even sepsis.

 Foods that are hard to digest or may irritate the colon’s lining can aggravate diverticulitis.
 These foods may include nuts, seeds, popcorn, corn, and spicy or fried foods.
 High-fat and low-fiber foods like red meat and processed foods may also be problematic.